We've all gotten this cold email. It's got the "whiff" of personalization. They pulled a fact about hobby you like or your alma mater. Then...

 They skim.
 They categorize.
 They decide what action to take.
 They take it.

-Sometimes we don't have a name that stands out.
-A great next place to look is, "what's on their to-do list".
+Sometimes, we need a name that stands out.
+A great next place to look is "what's on their to-do list."

 Quick Notes on Personalization: